ipsy-md/docs/docs/cluster/cecile/slurm.md

 There are different types of jobs in slurm (e.g. single jobs, interactive jobs etc.), but before talking about the specific jobs there are a few things you need to take care of:

 1. Make sure that the code you want to use for your jobs works properly.
 Especially at the beginning it might difficult to identify the reason why a job is failing, thus by making sure that your scripts run as intended you can restrict your error space.
-2. Activate the [software stack] environment or load the module that you need for your code.
-   [software stack]: ../software/##how-to-use-the-stacks
-3. Make sure your scripts (e.g. in bash) are executable.
+2. Make sure your scripts (e.g. in bash) are executable.

     ??? note "Making a file executable"